gigl.distributed.graph_store.remote_dist_dataset#

 RemoteDistDataset

-Represents a dataset that is stored on a difference storage cluster.
+Represents a dataset that is stored on a different storage cluster.

 Module Contents#

-Represents a dataset that is stored on a difference storage cluster.
+Represents a dataset that is stored on a different storage cluster.
 Must be used in the GiGL graph-store distributed setup.

 This class must be used on the compute (client) side of the graph-store distributed setup.